 Students are pre-tested using the Test of Adult Basic Education (TABE), in an effort to determine specific areas which will require review and work prior to beginning the curriculum.
 Upon satisfactory completion of the nationally recognized Pearson VUE Test, the student is awarded a New Mexico high school diploma.
 Mesalands Community College is an official Pearson VUE - Test Center.
 Testing is available on demand in Tucumcari.

 The Pearson VUE Test is on the computer and contains four modules: Mathematical Reasoning, Reasoning through Language Arts, Science and Social Studies.

-The High School Equivalency Test (HiSET) is paperbased and contains five tests.
+The High School Equivalency Test (HiSET) is paper-based and contains five tests.
 Each test is timed and it is recommended by the staff at the Educational Services Center, to have students split the five tests between two days.
 The HiSET contains five parts that include: Language Arts/Reading, Language Arts/Writing, Mathematics, Science, and Social Studies.

-HSE Presidential Scholarship -- Individuals who receive their High School Equivalency (HSE) are eligible for the HSE Presidential Scholarship, covering tuition up to 15 credit hours, to attend Mesalands Community College the semester following the successful completion of the exam.
+HSE Presidential Scholarship -- Individuals who pass the high school equivalency test (HiSET) are eligible for the High School Equivalency (HSE) Presidential Scholarship, covering tuition up to 15 credit hours, to attend Mesalands Community College the semester following the successful completion of the exam.

 Students must complete a Free Application for Student Aid (FAFSA) and in the event that he or she is eligible to receive the Federal Pell Grant, the Presidential Scholarship will be used to supplement Federal funding up to the cost of tuition, required fees, and required books.